UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/customization.md

 ## Adjusting Taxonomic Level in Differential Abundance (ANCOM-BC)
 This section explains how to modify the **taxonomic level** used in ANCOM-BC analysis.
 By default, the pipeline runs ANCOM-BC at **Level 6** (genus level), but you can easily change this to any desired taxonomic rank (e.g., Level 2 = phylum, Level 3 = class, Level 7 = species).

-1. Open the `08_ancombc.sh` script
+1. Open the `08_ancombc.sh` script.
 ```
 nano 08_ancombc.sh
 ```

 2. Change the collapse level `p-level` to your desired level and rename the output file accordingly.
 For example, the code below set the level to 5 (family):
 ```
 qiime taxa collapse \
   --i-table table.qza \